forsonny/Enhanced-Cursor-Memory-Bank-System/docs/USAGE.md

 Examples:
 - Select "THINK" in UI, then type `/mode think`
 - Select "PLAN" in UI, then type `/mode plan`

+The AI will verify the currently selected mode matches your command before proceeding.

 ### Mode-Specific Workflows